Deployment Guide

 Solutions:

-• Verify BETTER_AUTH_URL matches your production domain
+• Verify BETTER_AUTH_URL and NEXT_PUBLIC_APP_URL match your production domain

 • Check BETTER_AUTH_SECRET is set in Vercel